Hands on: Huawei Sound X review

-The launch of the Huawei Sound X Bluetooth speaker was more of a whimper than a bang, with the speaker not even getting a mention at the brand's Mate XS global launch event on February 24 (held over livestream after the cancellation of MWC 2020).
+The launch of the Huawei Sound X Bluetooth speaker came with more of a whimper than a bang, not even getting a mention at the brand's Mate XS global launch event on February 24 (held over livestream after the cancellation of MWC 2020).

-The speaker itself is an interesting move from Huawei; in China, the Sound X is a smart speaker, equipped with Huawei's own voice assistant.
-Everywhere else, however, it's a simple Bluetooth speaker, capable of playing your tunes wirelessly, but not much else – though it is packing tech from esteemed French audio brand Devialet.
+It's an interesting move from Huawei; in China, the Sound X is a smart speaker, equipped with Huawei's own voice assistant.
+Everywhere else, it's a simple Bluetooth speaker, capable of playing your tunes wirelessly, but not much else – though it is packing tech from esteemed French audio brand Devialet.

-We had the chance to see the enigmatic new speaker in action – and while it could make a good Bluetooth speaker, it won't be troubling with the likes of Apple, Amazon, and Google without an AI assistant built-in.
+We had the chance to see the enigmatic new speaker in action – and while it could make a good Bluetooth speaker, it won't compete with the likes of Apple, Amazon, and Google without an AI assistant built-in.

 - Huawei's new MatePad Pro announced – but is it really an iPad competitor?